OpenIDC/mod_auth_openidc/README.md

             "client_secret" : "abc123DEFghijklmnop4567rstuvwxyzZYXWUT8910SRQPOnmlijhoauthplaygroundapplication"
         }

-3. `<urlencoded-issuer-value-with-https-prefix-and-trailing-slash-stripped>.conf`:
+3. `<urlencoded-issuer-value-with-https-prefix-and-trailing-slash-stripped>.conf`
-contains *mod_auth_openidc* specific custom JSON metadata that can be used to overrule some of the settings defined in `auth_openidc.conf` on a per-client basis.
+contains **mod_auth_openidc** specific custom JSON metadata that can be used to overrule some of the settings defined in `auth_openidc.conf` on a per-client basis.
 The filename is the URL-encoded issuer name of the OP that this client is registered with.